karamolegkos/Ethnikos_Organismos_Emvoliasmou/README.md

 It contains the files below:
 - Web_App (Directory): A directory containing all the files needed to run the Web Application.
-- Report.pdf: A report for the project in the Greek Language, containing information on how to use it and how it was made.

 This project was made using HTML, CSS, JS (JQuery, Ajax) and the Bootstrap Framework.